Yokash-H/Retail-Sales-Analysis/README.md

 Run it
 1. Clone the repo
-2. Install requirements → `pip install -r requirements.txt`
+2. Install requirements
-3. Update your DB credentials in `Extract.py`
+3. Update your DB credentials
-4. Run → `python ETL/Extract.py`
+4. Run

 Just a small step towards real-world **data pipelines**